-Salary increase Varies by age and service 4.7 percent average over career including inflation
+Salary increase Varies by age and service 4.6 percent average over career including inflation average age at service retirement for recent retirees is 61.

-Investment rate of return 7.50 percent - Net of administrative and investment expenses, including inflation
+Nestment rate of return 7.50 percent - Net of administrative and investment expenses, including inflation

 Retirement age Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
+The